On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Introduction

-The contribution of this paper is to provide novel insights into the aforementioned questions for convex classes of functions.
-In details, we show the following: \begin{enumerate} \item We prove that in the fixed design setting, the variance term of ERM agrees with the minimax rate of estimation; thus, if the ERM is minimax suboptimal, this must be due to the bias term in the bias-variance decomposition.
-Then, we extend this result to random design, and provide an upper bound for the variance error term under a uniform boundedness assumption on the class.
-This bound also implies that under classical assumptions in empirical process theory, the variance error term is minimax optimal.
+The contribution of this paper is to provide novel insights into the aforementioned questions for convex classes of functions in a quite generic setting.
+In detail, we show the following: \begin{enumerate} \item We prove that in the fixed design setting, also known as the Gaussian sequence model, the variance (error term) of ERM is upper bounded by the minimax rate of estimation.
+Thus, if ERM is minimax suboptimal, it must be due to the bias (in terms of the bias-variance decomposition).

-\item We show that under an isoperimetry assumption on the noise, the expected conditional variance error term of ERM is upper bounded by the ``lower isometry'' remainder, a parameter we introduce following \cite{bartlett2005local,mendelson2014learning}.
-Next, under an additional isoperimetry assumption on the covariates, we prove that the variance of ERM is upper bounded by the lower isometry remainder on any robust learning architecture (namely, a class that all its functions are $O(1)$-Lipschitz) that almost interpolates the observations. (cf. \cite{bubeck2023universal}).
+\item In the random design, obtaining a similar result becomes much subtler.
+We use two different approaches to control the variance: \begin{enumerate} \item We derive an upper bound for the variance under a uniform boundedness assumption on the class, via an empirical process approach.
+This bound also implies that, under classical assumptions in M-estimation, the variance is at most the minimax rate. \item Under an isoperimetry assumption on the noise, we upper bound the expected conditional variance of ERM.
+Furthermore, under an additional isoperimetry assumption on the covariates, we upper bound the variance of ERM on any robust learning architecture (namely, a class consisting of functions which are all $O(1)$-Lipschitz) which almost interpolates the observations, cf. \cite{bubeck2023universal}).